Planned fossil fuel output swamps Paris climate goals

 The United States generated more of both fossil fuels than any other nation last year, and is the world's number two producer of coal.

-Eighteen major investments over this period, totalling $50 billion, would only become profitable if the world exceeded the Paris targets.
+Eighteen major investments over this period, totalling $50 billion, along with $21 billion in additional infrastructure projects awaiting approval, would only become profitable if the world exceeded the Paris targets.

 The fossil fuel "production gap" between output in the pipeline and the Paris climate goals is largest for coal